asmecher/beacon/README.md

 In this stage, the data stored in the beacon for each context (e.g. journal or preprint server) is enriched.

-To update the beacon data for each context, use the tool `updateBeacon.php`.
+To update the beacon data for each context, use the `synchronize` command.
 For usage information, run:

 ```
-php updateBeacon.php -h
+php beacon.php synchronize -h
 ```

 This is a multi-threaded tool that allows potentially several minutes for each beacon entry.
 Timeouts, concurrency, etc. are all configurable.
 Records can be selected for update by OAI URL.
 See the usage information for details.